-There are so many things that we set up direct debits for that we simply take for granted.
-We rarely check the best deals because we are complacent and don’t think that it’s worth the hassle.
+There are so many things that we set up direct debits for that we take for granted.
+We rarely check the best deals because we are complacent and don’t think it’s worth the hassle.
 However, by heading to an online comparison site or a broker, you can save hundreds of pounds by switching companies.
 If you are near the end of your first year of car ownership, check out more suitable cheap car insurance deals rather than just renewing your premium.
-Building up your no claims bonus should result in cheaper car insurance, so don’t be willing to pay a more expensive premium and seek a new provider.
+Building up your no claims bonus should result in more affordable car insurance, so don’t be willing to pay a more expensive premium and seek a new provider.

 The same goes for your utility bills, home insurance, travel insurance, bank accounts, mortgage provider, and broadband.
 The competitive nature of these industries means that providers want to attract new customers.
 When your services come up for renewal, check out the competition to get the best deal, and save money.

 Credit cards are not always evil.
-It can be an astute financial decision to have a credit card, as it can enhance your credit score, showing financial companies that you are a responsible borrower.
+It can be an intelligent financial decision to have a credit card, as it can enhance your credit score, showing financial companies that you are a responsible borrower.
 However, if you are slipping into uncontrolled debt, you need to get a grip on your money.
-Consider swapping to a credit card with zero percent interest on balance transfers.
+Consider swapping to a credit card with zero per cent interest on balance transfers.
 This means you won’t just be paying off the interest each month.
-Don’t spend anything else on your card and try and save cash elsewhere on luxuries.
+Don’t spend anything else on your card, and try and save cash elsewhere on luxuries.
 Remember, the money that you spent on fuel that you would have been putting into your car can now go into paying the debt off your card.

 You aren’t heading out to restaurants as much, you won’t be venturing to the cinema, and you aren’t hot-footing it to see pals or making long journeys.
 This should give you some extra money to play with.
 Don’t consider using it to renovate the home and instead top up your savings.

 The pandemic that we are currently living through is resulting in many challenges.
-However, follow this guide and your finances won’t be one of them.
+However, follow this guide, and your finances won’t be one of them.